Steerable Pyramid Transform Enables Robust Left Ventricle Quantification: Proposed Method

-Adversarial attacks refer to computational methods of generating visual stimuli that often look identical to the reference examples but are catastrophic failures of the CNN being examined \cite{Goodfellow2014Explaining, Madry2017Towards}.
-Existing adversarial attacks are mainly crafted via gradient-based optimization \cite{Goodfellow2014Explaining, Madry2017Towards}.
-A perceptual constraint is enforced to ensure that the generated examples are visually similar to the unperturbed ones.
-A variety of defense approaches were proposed to boost the robustness of CNN models for natural image classification \cite{Goodfellow2014Explaining, Gu2014Towards}.
-The incorporation of SPT can be seen as a form of defense mechanism.
-To evaluate its adversarial robustness, we use projected gradient descent (PGD) with no constraints \cite{Madry2017Towards} to generate adversarial examples.
-Specifically, the step size and iteration number together determine the intensity levels.
+\textbf{Adversarial Attacks} generate visual stimuli that appear almost identical to the original examples but can lead to catastrophic failures in CNNs \cite{Goodfellow2014Explaining, Madry2017Towards}.
+The integration of SPT serves as a defense mechanism against such attacks.
+To evaluate its adversarial robustness, we employ projected gradient descent without constraints \cite{Madry2017Towards} to create adversarial examples.
+The step size and iteration number together determine the intensity levels.
 For an $8$-bit image, the step size is set to $\{1/255, 2/255, 4/255, 8/255, 16/255, 24/255, 32/255, 48/255\}$, and the number of iterations is set to $\{50, 100\}$.

-The above perturbations are image-level methods, and we apply the same perturbation with the same intensity level to all slices corresponding to one subject.

-\textbf{Robustness Ratio}.
-To better evaluate the robustness, we introduce a concise criterion, Robustness Ratio $R$, which is defined as the ratio of MAEs with and without input perturbations:

-where $i$ indexes the LV indices, and $p$ indexes the input perturbation types and levels. $p=0$ means the input slices are unmodified. $R$ objectively reflects the degree of robustness: $R$ being close to $1$ indicates the model is more robust.